My application for a visitor visa was refused. Should I apply again?

 If anyone tells you you’ll have a better chance on your second application because they’re representing you, they’re not being truthful and are likely looking to take your money.

-Learn how to choose a representative, and how to recognize common immigration scams.
+Learn how to choose an authorized representative and how to recognize common immigration scams.

 Answers others found useful